msinhore/adaptive_climate/README.md

 [![hacs](https://img.shields.io/badge/HACS-Custom-orange.svg?style=for-the-badge)](https://github.com/hacs/integration)
 [![Community Forum](https://img.shields.io/badge/community-forum-brightgreen.svg?style=for-the-badge)](https://community.home-assistant.io)

-A Home Assistant custom component that implements ASHRAE 55 adaptive comfort model for intelligent climate control with energy-saving features and natural ventilation detection.
+A Home Assistant custom component that acts as an intelligent controller for your existing climate entities using the ASHRAE 55 adaptive comfort model.
+It provides energy-saving features, natural ventilation detection, and comprehensive diagnostic sensors.

-**Development Version: 0.1.0**
+**Development Version: 0.1.1**

 ## Overview

-This component transforms your Home Assistant into an intelligent climate control system based on the ASHRAE 55 adaptive comfort standard.
-It automatically adjusts target temperatures based on outdoor conditions, detects optimal natural ventilation opportunities, and implements occupancy-based energy-saving strategies.
+This component acts as a smart controller/coordinator that enhances your existing climate entities (thermostats, HVAC systems) with ASHRAE 55 adaptive comfort intelligence.
+Instead of creating a new climate entity, it works behind the scenes to automatically adjust your existing climate systems based on adaptive comfort principles while providing rich diagnostic sensors for monitoring and automation.

 ## Key Features